Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

 \subsubsection{Offline Evaluation}

 The goal of the offline evaluation was to assess each model's ability to predict a driver's next action based on the observation-action history recorded in the held-out testing dataset.
 This task evaluates the models' ability to be used as a short-horizon predictor of other vehicles' behavior in an on-board trajectory planner \cite{sadigh2016planning}.
-We measured a model's predictive accuracy using Mean Absolute Error (MAE) of the predicted control inputs (unit=$m/s^2$) on the held-out testing datasets.
-For the IDM, we calculated the predicted control inputs by sampling from the Gaussian policy.
-For BC and the AIDA, we first sampled a discrete action from the action distribution predicted by the models and then sampled from the corresponding Gaussian component in the Gaussian mixture model used to perform action discretization.
+We measured a model's predictive accuracy using Mean Absolute Error (MAE) of the predicted control inputs (unit=$m/s^2$) on the entire held-out testing datasets.
+For the IDM, the predicted control inputs were given by the IDM rule, i.e., we discarded the variance used for model fitting.
+For BC and the AIDA, predicted action is produced by first sampling a discrete action from the action distribution predicted by the models and then sampling the mean of the selected Gaussian component from the Gaussian mixture model used to perform action discretization.
+MAE of each dataset action was calculated as the average of 30 samples.